SpazzTL/SpazzTL.github.io/docs/korean.md

 # Welcome to Your Korean Language Journey!

-#  :construction:WIP:construction:
 ## Intro
 Welcome to the beginning of your Korean language journey!
 This guide will walk you through the essential steps to get started with learning Korean effectively.

-Let me first and foremost start with a small warning; this guide is HEAVILY WIP.
+Let me first and foremost start with a small warning; this guide is still WIP.
 This guide is also HEAVILY influenced by [:octicons-arrow-right-24:Japanese Resources](japanese.md).
 Almost all of the Japanese resources are transferable with some work!
 Additional Korean Resources can be found in the [:octicons-arrow-right-24:Korean Resources](koreanresources.md) page.

+If you want to contribute, open a github issue or pull request on [Github](https://github.com/SpazzTL/SpazzTL.github.io).

 Now that we have the out of the way, here is some cruicial info for learning Korean!